NAHT calls on the government not to publish flawed assessment data in December

 Congress, the government needs to get the basics right.
 Ideology is distracting ministers from what really matters; an assessment system that develops our young people.

 It’s time for the government to act.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.